 The global market is expected to grow during the projection period, attributed to the growing demand for medical sensors and monitoring devices.
 For instance, Bonbouton manufactures inkjet-printed, low-cost graphene temperature sensors developed at the Stevens Institute of Technology, Hoboken, N.J.
 The company's flexible and molecularly thin sensors made using graphene oxide (GO) could be used for monitoring skin temperature.
 These advancements in medical sensors lead to an improvement in the lifestyle of humans and eventually increase the demand for medical sensors, which promotes the market's growth.

 Smart textile fabrics are costly because of the high cost incurred in the research and development of technology and resources.
 The introduction of smart fabrics to the general population would be facilitated by the reduction of expenses associated with their production and distribution.
 Due to the high cost of medical smart textiles, manufacturers cannot cater to the large population.
-Countries not yet developed or in the developing phase could not afford treatments using medical smart textiles due to the high cost of products.
+Countries not yet developed or in the developing phase could not afford treatments using medical smart textiles due to the high cost of the products.
 Hence, the high cost of production is a barrier to this market's growth.

 Smart textile is a way to revolutionize healthcare practices, and their widespread use to monitor health or help in treatment could reduce the reliance on costly instruments.
 E-textile is a new concept designed to be simultaneously comfortable to the skin and functional.
 These smart fabrics consist of traditional fabric woven with conductive fibers and electronic elements such as microcontrollers, biomedical sensors, fiber optics, and wearable antennas such as Mouser's Internet of Things System.